CopernicaMarketingSoftware/Documentation/Publisher/en/rest-delete-rule.md

-# REST API: deleting a rule
+# REST API: DELETE rule

 When you send an HTTP DELETE request to the following URL, you’ll delete a rule: